hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction/README.md

 # Seattle Airbnb Booking Price Prediction

+### Table of Contents
+1. #Motivation
+2. Business Understanding
+3. Data Understanding
+4. Data Preparation
+5. Library dependencies
+6. Summary
+7. Related blogs and creator info

-### Project motivation
+### Motivation (#Motivation)

-The goal behind this project is to predict the booking price of a new property in Airbnb Seattle.
+The goal behind this project is get a business understanding on the data and also to predict the booking price of a new property in Airbnb Seattle.
 The given data is from April 2016 to February 2017 which is 11 months data.

-Along with the prediction, the code captures the below details of the historical data.
+### Business Understanding

+Apart from predicting the booking price of a new property, the project explores the below areas:

 1. Price overview
 2. Location overview
 3. Property type overview
 4. Booking period overview

-### Data insights

-To get a better insight of the data, the below business questions are answered.

-1. How is the price distribution among all the Airbnb Seattle properties?
-2. What are the most expensive/ cheapest neighbourhoods in Seattle?
-3. Do some property types cost more than others?
-4. How is the property booking per month?
-5. Is there a peak season for Airbnb bookings?
+5. Booking price prediction

-### Data description
+### Data Understanding

+The repository contains the following files:

 The files used for this project are from the open data of Kaggle: https://www.kaggle.com/airbnb/seattle